learn-teochew/tc-opera/historical-scripts.md

 permalink: /historical-scripts/
 ---

-There is a centuries-old history of Teochew vernacular writing in Teochew opera scripts (劇本 *giah-bung*).
-These historical scripts are rare surviving examples of Chinese regional languages (“dialects”) in printed form.
+The history of Teochew vernacular writing goes back at least five hundred years.
+We know this because of historical Teochew opera scripts (劇本 *giah-bung*) that have survived to the present day.
+These scripts are rare examples of Chinese regional languages (“dialects”) in written or printed form.
 Some of these books have been digitized and can be read online.
-However it can be difficult to decipher these texts because they are laid out very differently from modern books and playscripts.
-The written language is also likely to be unfamiliar to most modern readers, because there are many variant or simplified characters, as well as vocabulary and grammar not found in Mandarin or literary Chinese.
+However they can be difficult to read because they are laid out very differently from modern books and playscripts.
+The written language is also unfamiliar to most modern readers, because there are many variant or simplified characters, as well as vocabulary and grammar not found in Mandarin or literary Chinese.

 Here we will list the historical editions and any reprints, digitizations, or transcriptions that we are aware of, and also provide a short explainer on how